Alan Abela-Wadge

 Alan Abela-Wadge (born 15 March 1987) is a Maltese politician and former councillor on the Msida Local Council.
 He served as a local councillor from 2013 to 2019, representing the Nationalist Party.
-Abela-Wadge is well known for his significant weight loss, shedding over 100kg through a Gastric Bypass procedure, reducing his weight from 200.1kg to 95kg.
-Following his transformation, he became an online influencer, advocating for the benefits of maintaining a healthy lifestyle and sharing his liberal perspectives on current affairs.
+He is also known for publicly discussing his weight-loss journey and bariatric surgery experience.

 Career

-Abela-Wadge started his professional career in banking after graduating and worked in the field for about 12 years.
-Over the last 15 years Alan moved into sales and currently serves as the Head of Sales for a local company.
-Alan also holds a directorship in a family owned business.
+Abela-Wadge started his professional career in banking after graduating and worked in the sector for approximately 12 years.
+He later transitioned into sales and management and currently serves as a General Manager with a local company.
+He also holds a directorship in a family-owned business.

 Football

 Abela-Wadge was a committee member with Msida Saint-Joseph F.C. for 10 years, where he held various positions including Financial Director and President before resigning in 2015.

 Politics

-Abela-Wadge contested the local election in Msida in 2013 as a candidate with the Nationalist Party and was elected councilor.
-He was assigned the portfolio of Sports & Youths.
+Abela-Wadge contested the local election in Msida in 2013 as a candidate for the Nationalist Party and was elected councillor.
+He was assigned the portfolio of Sports and Youths.

 In the same year, he was elected as an executive member of the KKLPN.
-On 15 September 2014, he was accepted by the Nationalist Party to run for the general election, on their behalf.
-In July 2015, he was elected as the President of the College of Local Councillors.
+On 15 September 2014, he was approved by the Nationalist Party as a prospective candidate for the Maltese general election.

+In July 2015, he was elected President of the College of Local Councillors.